 Obese patients have a greater risk of breaking bones when falling, a syndrome called Osteo-Sarcopenic Obesity (OSO).
 This syndrome is associated with bone density (osteopenia) and muscle mass (sarcopenia) loss in overweight individuals.
 Research studies have looked at how obese patients often have an increased risk of broken bones and similar problems.
-In the past, researchers have believed that the heavier a person was, the stronger their bones were.
-However, now they are looking at bone tissue and taking both fat tissue and muscle mass into account.

 According to Jasminka Ilich-Ernst, a Hazel Stiebling Professor of Nutrition at Florida State University, muscle and bone problems are linked to overweight.
 “This would be a triad problem for older women,” she said.